TobiasWalle/kotlin-web-stack/README.md

 very lightweight and I like the API, which is very similar to [express](https://expressjs.com/).
 It also doesn't require any reflection or annotations.

-A feature that I miss, is the generation of swagger definitions from the source code (similar to [Springfox](https://springfox.github.io/springfox/)).
-But I started to implement the logic by myself.
-As I concentrate on my own use cases, the required time investment for the implementation is just a few days.